Xomics/TWOCdemonstrator/tools/Su_2020_prepare_metabolomics/README.md

-# Prepare metabolomics data from Su et al 2020 for FAIR Data Cube
+# Prepare metabolomics data from Su et al. 2020 for FAIR Data Cube

 ## Setup of project environment